From The First Existentialist Congregation:

 The First Existentialist Congregation of Atlanta offers its building for rent to individuals and groups whose rental purposes align with our mission.

 If you would like more information or would like availability information about a specific date, please feel free to call us.
 Our office administrator is available most weekday afternoons by appointment.
 If you call the office [(404) 378-5570] and leave a message, we’ll return your call as soon as possible.
 You can also email us at office@firstexistentialist.org.
-If you already know you want to rent our space, please feel free to check our building calendar for availability; as of 10/1/18, please email the office to request a copy of our rental application/contract.
-We are in the process of enabling prospective renters to download and fill out our rental application.
+If you already know you want to rent our space, please feel free to check our building calendar for availability.
+You can download a copy of our rental application/contract here: FirstE_RentalContract 03.01.2024.

 We especially welcome personal and community ceremonies such as weddings, memorial services, concerts, etc. Generally, this includes educational purposes, life events (marriage, naming ceremonies, funerals, etc.), art and music celebrations, and open spiritual communities.
 As part of our support of the community, we extend our invitation to make use of building facilities to host event gatherings, and we make every effort to accommodate your needs.
 Life events include weddings, naming ceremonies, funerals, memorial services, etc. Our beautiful sanctuary provides a unique space for a variety of special occasions and includes: